anuva04/SystemDesign/ElevatorSystem1/README.md

 #### Methods

 - `getElevator(List<Elevator> elevatorList, int floor)`: Assigns the elevator with the closest distance to the specified floor, considering factors such as elevator direction and current capacity.

 ---
-#### Java Version

-The code is written in Java 11.

-#### Build System

-The build system used for this project is Maven.
-Maven provides a standard project structure and handles dependencies, compilation, and packaging.

-To build the project using Maven, navigate to the root directory of the project and run the following command:

-`mvn clean install`

-This will compile the source code, run tests, and package the project into a JAR file.

----